awsdocs/aws-codebuild-user-guide/doc_source/sample-multi-in-out.md

  Secondary artifacts in the buildspec file have the same structure as artifacts and are separated by their artifact identifier\.

 **Note**
- In the [AWS CodeBuild API](https://docs.aws.amazon.com/codebuild/latest/APIReference/), the `artifactIdentifier` on a secondary artifact is a required attribute in `CreateProject` and `UpdateProject`\.
+ In the [CodeBuild API](https://docs.aws.amazon.com/codebuild/latest/APIReference/), the `artifactIdentifier` on a secondary artifact is a required attribute in `CreateProject` and `UpdateProject`\.
 It must be used to reference a secondary artifact\.

  Using the preceding JSON\-formatted input, the buildspec file for the project might look like: